 In rare cases, a long-term artificial supply of nutrients, also known as hyperalimentation, is necessary.

-Until now, there is no known way to prevent Whipple disease.
+Until now, there is

 However, practicing good hygiene, for example, regular hand-washing, can reduce the risk.